GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-state.md

 title: ComposerState
 ---

 The possible composer states.
-An Enum is not used so it does not cause future breaking changes and is possible to extend with new cases.
+An `enum` is not used so it does not cause future breaking changes and is possible to extend with new cases.

 ``` swift